Amazon And The Art Of (The Grocery) War

 This is a plan my readers got a sneak peek about two years ago.

-In April of 2015, I wrote a piece about whether Amazon would do to grocery what they did to books - demolish the large chain brick-and-mortar grocery stores into oblivion.
+In April of 2015, I wrote a piece about whether Amazon would do to grocery what it did to books - demolish the large chain brick-and-mortar grocery stores into oblivion.
 My piece was motivated by three things: the launch of the Dash Wand, the voice-activated device that could scan barcodes, add those items to a shopping list and be fulfilled by Amazon in April of 2014; the launch of Amazon Pantry that same month and year; and the launch in April 2015 of the Dash buttons that everyone thought was an April Fool's joke.

 All products available only to Amazon Prime Members.